 Personnel working with genetically modified organisms, quarantine materials, animals, plants or material that contains biological risk group agents, must be appropriately trained before entry into a biological containment laboratory or commencement of any work.

 There are three levels of training required as part of the biosafety training program at VU:

-Organisational training is provided by the Office for Research on behalf of the Institutional Biosafety Committee.
-Training records are kept by the Office for Research.
+Organisational biosafety training is provided by Research Services.
 Training courses must be refreshed every three to five years (depending on the course).
 An 80% pass on the competency assessment is required for successful completion of the course.

 - Register your details with the Biosafety Manager, :